rapicastillo/rapi-triage-app/src/pages/index.md

 sections:
   - title: What is this tool?
     body: >-
-      This application helps health tech people to conduct a preliminary questionnaire with would-be patients.

-      This aims to provide support to folks who are worried about their health, but at the same time relieve health systems from pressure and overload.
+      This application conducts a preliminary questionnaire to people and see if they need to see a doctor or not.
+This aims to provide inintial support to folks who are worried about their health, but at the same time relieve health systems from pressure and overload.
   - title: Demo
     body: 'To find a demo, go [here](/question/start/)'
   - title: Extras